-To become a Texas notary, an individual must meet the eligibility requirements (i.e., be over the age 18 and a state resident) and complete and submit a signed notary application Form #2301 (Application for Appointment as Texas Notary Public).
+To become a notary in Texas, an individual must meet the eligibility requirements (i.e., be over the age 18 and a state resident) and complete and submit a signed notary application Form #2301 (Application for Appointment as Texas Notary Public).
 Along with the form, applicants must submit proof of a $10,000 notary bond and a $21.00 application fee.

 When completing the Texas notary application, make sure all information on the application is typed or printed legibly using black ink.

 It is important to be honest and truthful when completing the notary application.
 If it is determined that you misstated any information on the notary application, your notary appointment may be delayed or denied.
 If the misstatements are discovered later, your commission can be revoked or suspended, and you may be denied any future consideration for a notary appointment.
 You may also be subject to criminal prosecution on a charge of perjury.

 Information required on the Texas notary application

 - A properly completed notary application will contain the following information:

 - The applicant’s name (which must exactly match the name you will use as a notary)

 - The applicant’s mailing address